samokishV/catalog/README.md

 ## Docker installation

-cd to api folder, create config from example and adjust it, run the container
+cd to api folder and run the container
 ```
 # cd api
-# cp .env.example .env
 # sudo docker-compose up --build
 ```
 run migrations and seeds